saeedashrafy/learn/README.md

 #### In the code snippet above, LoginScreen will conditionally call the LoginError composable and will always call the LoginInput composable.
 Each call has a unique call site and source position, which the compiler will use to uniquely identify it.

+#### Even though LoginInput went from being called first to being called second, the LoginInput instance will be preserved across recompositions.
+Additionally, because LoginInput doesn’t have any parameters that have changed across recomposition, the call to LoginInput will be skipped by Compose.

 ### Jetpack Compose has a UI rendering pipeline that operates in three primary phases: Composition, Layout, and Drawing
 + Composition: What to show